wugology/Infection/README.md

 ```
 As you can see, Jane is in both Calculus and French!
 If anyone in either of those classes gets infected, they all will!
 Luckily, if anyone in History class gets infected, the disease will stay confined to there.

+Future implementations of `Coach` may include other attributes like whether or not the entire class has been infected.

 ###coachList
-Once you have created a few classes you must first make a `coachList` which contains all the classes, like this:
+Once you have created a few classes you must make a `coachList` which contains all the classes, like this:

 ```
 >>> coachList = [calculus, french, history]